- The fact that the entire planet....all these adults, especially....is losing their minds over a contest involving chocolate.

 Mrs. Teevee: Uh, T-T-Taffy?
 (Oompa Loompa whispers to Wonka) Wh-What's he saying?

 Willy Wonka: (to the Oompa Loompa) No, no. I won't hold you responsible.

 - In this version, Violet's father is a used-car salesman, and uses every opportunity to plug his lot.
 Both times Violet has to tell him to pipe down.

 Grandpa Joe: It should be, she's got more gas in her than a politician!

 - The scene where the entire group is trapped within the tiny black and white room, specifically

-Veruca: (Her tomato red face squished between the wall and someone's torso) Let me out or I'll scream!
+Veruca: (her tomato red face squished between the wall and Mr. Beauregarde's torso) Let me out or I'll scream!